Newark Peppers

-The Newark Peppers, originally known as the Indianapolis Hoosiers, were a Federal League baseball team from 1913–1915.
+The Newark Peppers, originally known as the Indianapolis Hoosiers, were a Federal League baseball team from 1913 to 1915.
 The Federal League (FL), founded in 1913, was a third major league in 1914 and 1915.

 History

 The Federal League began as an independent minor league in 1913.
 The franchise placed in Indianapolis, Indiana, was called the "Hoosier Feds" or just "Hoosiers", and won the 1913 league championship.
 Their ball field the first season was referred to as Riverside Beach or Riverside Park, and newspapers reported its location as "30th Street and Riverside Park".

 When the Federal League declared itself a challenger to the two major leagues in 1914, it retained its franchise in Indianapolis, and built a new facility, Federal League Park.
 Primarily owned by oil magnate Harry F. Sinclair, the Hoosiers again won the Federal League championship that year with an 88–65 record.